 For the UK, the picture is slowly getting clearer as details about the government’s COVID-19 recovery strategy come to light.

 As things stand, some restaurants, pubs and accommodation may be able to reopen from 4 July (at the earliest).
 Some form of social distancing will still need to be in place, though, and there may be additional restrictions for people considered particularly vulnerable.

 It’s hard to believe that non-essential international travel will be permitted before that date.
-From 8 June, the government will impose a 14-day quarantine on travellers returning to the UK.
+As of 8 June, the government is imposing a 14-day quarantine on travellers returning to the UK.

-Under the new rules, anyone other than exempt workers arriving into the UK could face a £1,000 fine if they fail to self-isolate.
+Under the new rules, anyone other than exempt workers arriving into the UK could face a £1,000 fine (or £480 in Scotland) if they fail to self-isolate.
 It will make it difficult for anyone with work or other responsibilities to take a holiday, even if the FCO lifts its indefinite ban on non-essential travel.
 Many countries also have a ban on UK nationals entering.

 The FCO continues to advise against all non-essential travel and there’s no indication of when this advice might be lifted.
 Package holidays will continue to be cancelled while the FCO ban remains in place.
 Airlines have largely ignored FCO advice, however, which is why Wizz Air has already relaunched some flights and Ryanair has announced plans to do so in July.